sofn-xyz/mailing/docs/DEPLOY.md

 #### CLI

-Alternatively, `mailing deploy` deploys your server to Vercel via their interactive CLI.
+Alternatively, `npx mailing deploy` deploys your server to Vercel via their interactive CLI.
+After deploying, be sure to link Vercel to your repo for automatic deployments on [vercel.com](https://vercel.com/dashboard)

 ### Other hosts

-If you want to deploy somewhere else, you can use `mailing server build` to build the production next app and `mailing server start` to boot it on localhost.
-The first command runs `next build .mailing` and the second command runs `next start .mailing`.
+If you want to deploy somewhere else, you can use `npx mailing server build` to build the production app and `npx mailing server start` to boot it on localhost.